On Taking Risk

-Writing this is a risk because I don't know if you'll like it.
-I'm not even sure you'll care enough to form an opinion.
-But guess what?
-I'm writing anyways!
-Ever stop yourself from doing something because you don't believe the reward is worth the risk?
-If you do, you're a practicing investor, evaluating the risk/reward ratio.
+Writing this is a risk.
+I don't know if you'll like it, I'm not even sure you'll even care enough to form an opinion, but guess I'm publishing it anyways.

 Here's what I've realized.
 For the most part, people play it way too safe.
 It's not necessarily a bad thing, hedging means you're not losing.
 It means flying under the radar.
 But putting markets aside, what about life?
 Is it worth it to minimize risk?